July 2022 - Capital City College

 Building Heroes was established in 2014 and works with the education sector and employers to provide construction skills training and employment support for service leavers, veterans, reservists and their families.

-CONEL is providing onsite training for a Construction Skills Level 1 Diploma an a Health and Safety Level 1 Award along with training to gain a CSCS card, which they need to be able to work on building sites.
+CONEL is providing onsite training for a Construction Skills Level 1 Diploma and a Health and Safety Level 1 Award along with training to gain a CSCS card, which they need to be able to work on building sites.

 Training is taking place at a Regal London construction site in Clarendon Road, Watford, where a new 25-floor residential development comprising 168 homes is being built.